bruceravel/demeter/documentation/Athena/output/project.rst

 | bft_rwindow    | functional form of window                  | hanning                      |
 +----------------+--------------------------------------------+------------------------------+

-Note that the fitting range in :demeter:`Artemis` is the back-transform range in :demeter:`athena` and uses the same attributes.
+Note that the fitting range in :demeter:`artemis` is the back-transform range in :demeter:`athena` and uses the same attributes.